swagtop/bevy-flake/README.md

 A simple and easy-to-edit Nix development flake, for painless [Bevy][bevy] development and cross-compilation on Linux, MacOS and NixOS.

+This flake provides the following:

+1) A preconfigured wrapper for `cargo`, with all dependencies and environment variables needed for Bevy development on NixOS/Linux/MacOS preconfigured.

+2) Cross-compilation to the `*-pc-windows-msvc` targets, with the ability to pin the version of the Windows SDK and CRT versions.

+3) Cross-compilation to the `*-apple-darwin` targets, when provided with MacOS SDK.

+4) Cross-compilation to the `*-unknown-linux-gnu` targets, with non-store linked dynamic loaders, allowing for non-Nix Linux systems to run the binaries.

 ```sh
 nix develop github:swagtop/bevy-flake/dev
 ```